7 Reasons Why You Should Definitely Visit Brindisi

-People traveling to Puglia rarely stop and visit Brindisi.
+People traveling to Puglia rarely stop to visit Brindisi.
 However, this lesser-known city is well worth spending a day or two.
+Discover why you should add Brindisi to your Puglia itinerary.

-Whether you’re traveling to Italy for the first time, or are a returning visitor, find out my 7 reasons to visit Brindisi
+Whether you’re traveling to Italy for the first time or are a returning visitor, here are my 7 reasons to visit Brindisi and the surrounding area.

 7 reasons to visit Brindisi